AlexanderSchuetz97/JavaNativeUtils/README.md

 ## Future work
 This is just a list of things I am considering working on.
-I make no promises as to when or If or when I will be able to implement them.
+I make no promises as to when or if I will be able to implement them.

 #### Split the JNI native libraries into separate dependencies.
 Some of the shared objects contained within this library are relatively large and probably do not see much use.